47783-0101-XX KALBITOR 10MG/ML Solution (SHIRE US INC.)

 Antihypertensive agents containing ACE inhibitors

-Individual has one of the following clinical presentations consistent with HAE subtype, which must be confirmed by repeat blood testing:
+Individual has one of the following clinical presentations consistent with a HAE subtype, which must be confirmed by repeat blood testing (treatment for acute attack should not be delayed for confirmatory testing):

 HAE I (C1-Inhibitor deficiency) if ALL of the following: